Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/helloworldintro.md

 1. Click **Add Component** in the Inspector Tab
 1. Select MLAPI from the list shown
 1. Select NetworkManager Component from the list displayed.
-1. Inside the NetworkManger component tab,
+1. Inside the NetworkManager component tab,
 1. Locate the  NetworkTransport field.
 1. click "Select Transport"
 1. Select UnetTransport.